analyticsplaybook/analyticsplaybook.github.io/tagmanagement/set_record_visitors_type_adobe_dtm.md

 {% endhighlight%}

-Save and close the editor and enter prospect as the default value.
-Remember this value for pageview and save the data element.
+In this code snippet, prospect is the default value (i.e. the absence of other information to place the user higher up on the hierarchy).
+Then, remember this value for a pageview and save the data element.

-What is done here?
-We use conditional statements to prove if web storage is supported by the browser and if the sessionStorage for the visitor type isn't set.
-Afterwards we dig into the data layer and set the localStorage and sessionStorage to the equivalent visitor type.
-If there is no information available we look up if the localStorage is set and if not the visitor type will be prospect.
+We use conditional statements to determine if web storage is supported by the browser and if the sessionStorage for the visitor type isn't set.
+If so, we dig into the data layer and set the localStorage and sessionStorage to the equivalent visitor type.
+If there is no information available, we look up if the localStorage is set and if not the visitor type will be `prospect`.

-We need two more data elements.
-One named visitorTypeLogin and the other one named visitorTypePurchase.
+We can also create two more data elements: visitorTypeLogin and visitorTypePurchase.

-Custom script for visitorTypeLogin, the default value is lead:
+Here is the custom script for visitorTypeLogin, where the default value is `lead`:

 {% highlight javascript %}